Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

 Most waxes will not outlast the winter, according to Consumer Reports.
 Most car waxes only last a few weeks, but if you are looking for a wax that will last a bit longer, paste wax is your best buy for the money.
 If you're looking for a quick shine that is easy to apply and easy to remove, Meguiar's NXT liquid wax and Nu Finish are top contenders.
 I was looking for a wax this summer for my boat, and the boating store recommended Meguiar's, then my Consumer Reports magazine came in last month and they also recommended Meguiar's or Nu Finish.

 Nu Finish has been around forever, my dad bought some about 25 years ago and I still have it, but I think it's about time I upgrade the bottle.
 Nu Finish NFP-80 paste wax is the top CR Best Buy for waxes.

 Turtle Wax ice synthetic paste comes in second.

 So if you're looking for the best wax on the market today, check out these two waxes, Consumer Reports spends a lot of time testing products, and if they say it's a good buy, I'm listening.

-- When waxing your car, remember try to do it in the shade.
-The wax will go on easy and will come off easy.
+- When waxing your car, remember to try to do it in the shade.
+The wax will go on easily and will come off easily.
 Try to keep the wax away from the emblems and the body lines so you won't have to spend much time removing the wax later.
-Leaving wax in the body lines look crappy and it's very time consuming to remove it.
+Leaving wax in the body lines looks crappy and it's very time-consuming to remove it.

 - After applying the wax to your car's paint, remove it with those microfiber towels I mentioned before, they remove the wax the best and will not scratch your paint.
 You don't realize how much you use these towels until you have them on hand.